 What is the minimum number of funds required to form a category for rating?

-Ten funds, each with a minimum of three years history for equity and hybrid funds.
-18 months for bond funds.
+10 funds, each with a minimum of three years history for equity and hybrid funds.
+Eighteen months for bond funds.

 What are the categories of funds for which Value Research does not provide a rating?

-Thematic, international, closed-ended and other funds that do not fit into one of our categories.
+Thematic, international, closed-end and other funds that do not fit into one of our categories.
 These funds are not directly comparable.
-Also funds which do not regularly disclose their NAV are not rated.
+Also, funds which do not regularly disclose their NAV are not rated.

 Does Value Research consider management fees when rating funds?